captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Sounds like a plan.
 ---
 ## CHERYL:
-I gotta make a list.
+I need to make a list.
 ---
-You got a pen I wanna jot myself a note.
+You got a pen I wanna jot myself a note?
 ---
 ## PETER:
 I mean this is all in the
 ---
 unforeseeable future.
 ---
-We don’t have a date.
+We don’t even have a date.
 ---
 We’re just.
 ---